-SchoolTutoring Academy’s tutoring programs for Runnemede students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Runnemede, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Runnemede School District consists of three schools: Downing Elementary School and Aline Bingham Elementary School, which both serve students in Grades K-3, and Mary E. Volz School, which serves Grades 4-8.
 The curriculum of all three campuses is aligned with Core Curriculum Standards, which does not dictate a set curriculum but rather provides a set of standards students must master before a certain grade level.
 The standards are progressive in nature, which means each student should leave high school career and college-ready.

 We currently cover the following Runnemede-area school district: Runnemede School District.